Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-V96viZIrKfQ.md

 ### Transcript

-> do we do any work outside of the streams i sure hope so we're just here for two hours a week yeah that'd be pretty good that's a pretty good deal i yeah i'd be down for that yeah
+> do we do any work outside of the streams I sure hope so we're just here for two hours a week yeah that'd be pretty good that's a pretty good deal I yeah I'd be down for that yeah